vgiles/acmc21-website/static/proceedings/proceedings-print.md

 skills and capacity of performers, the characteristics of genre and to expedite the pursuit of networked musicality.

-# Lost Horizons, an immersive computer-based work integrating text, visual imagery, spatialized sound in performance.
+# Roger Alsop: Lost Horizons, an immersive computer-based work integrating text, visual imagery, spatialized sound in performance.

-### Roger Alsop

 ## Abstract